Sample-Efficient Learning for a Surrogate Model of Three-Phase Distribution System: INTRODUCTION

 Distribution system operators have used voltage information to maintain stable system operation by keeping voltage profiles within their acceptable limits via voltage regulators.
 In addition, from the planning perspective of distribution systems, voltages information has been employed to quantify the influence of newly installed power system equipment on distribution system operations.
 Voltage is typically calculated using a model-based load-flow analysis.
 However, the load-flow analysis requires accurate distribution system models, which are unavailable to most utility companies.
 Furthermore, distribution system modeling is often costly and inaccurate due to incomplete information about the distribution systems, including topology and transformer/line parameters~\cite{navarro2015reconstruction}.

 To address these issues, data-driven surrogate models using machine learning methods have recently been developed to calculate voltage given power injections, without an accurate physics-based system model.
-These surrogate models were built using the deep neural network (DNN)~\cite{Cao2021Data} and Gaussian process (GP)~\cite{Cao2022Model} methods to approximate the relationship between voltage magnitudes and power injections of the distribution system.
+These surrogate models were built using Gaussian process (GP)~\cite{Cao2021Data} and the deep neural network (DNN)~\cite{Cao2022Model} to approximate the relationship between voltage magnitudes and power injections of the distribution system.
 The surrogate models were used as an environment for training process of deep reinforcement learning-based voltage control.
 In~\cite{bassi2022electrical}, a DNN-based surrogate model was presented to calculate voltage in low-voltage distribution systems using the historical smart meter data.
 In~\cite{balduin2020evaluating}, various machine learning methods were applied and compared to build surrogate models of residential/industrial/commercial distribution systems.
 However, these surrogate models suffer from sample inefficiency because they are implemented using purely model-free machine learning methods.

 This letter proposes a sample-efficient learning-based surrogate model that learns the underlying power-voltage relationship of an unbalanced three-phase distribution system.
 The proposed surrogate model is implemented using a fixed-point load-flow formulation to improve the sample efficiency.
 During learning, the parameters of the surrogate model are updated using a stochastic gradient descent (SGD) method with an automatic differentiation technique.
 Simulation results in IEEE 13-bus, 37-bus, and 123-bus systems demonstrate the superiority of the proposed surrogate model over the DNN and GP methods regarding sample-efficiency and prediction accuracy.
 Table~\ref{tab:nomenclature} presents the notations used in this letter.